Criminal Justice Administration

 Learning Outcomes

 Mercyhurst graduate programs are designed to give our students a competitive edge in the marketplace.
 Beginning with your first course, you will gain knowledge applicable to problem-solving in your field.
-Upon completion of the program, you will be able to:
+Upon completion of the program, you can:

-• Demonstrate an understanding of the relationship between theory, research, and practice in the field and the interrelations between each of these concepts.
+- Understanding of the relationship between theory, research, and practice in the field and interrelations between each of these concepts

-• Demonstrate proficiency in oral, written, and electronic communication skills.
+- Proficiency in oral, written, and electronic communication skills

-• Demonstrate ethical leadership in the criminal justice and social services professions.
+- Ethical leadership in the criminal justice and social services professions

 The program begins with core management courses designed to develop a broad overview of governmental management, organizational dynamics, professional ethics, and research competency.
 Students will then use elective course work in line with their interests to complete the degree requirements.